 Fact #4 explains why the earliest Christians were suddenly so unconcerned about being killed

 Dr. Craig then asks which hypothesis explains all four of these facts.
 He surveys a number of naturalistic hypotheses, such as the hallucination theory or various conspiracy theories.
 All of these theories deny one or more of the minimal facts that have been established and accepted by the broad spectrum of historians.
 In order to reject the resurrection hypothesis, a skeptic would have to deny one of the four facts or propose an explanation that explains those facts better than the resurrection hypothesis.

 I listened to the Q&A period while doing housekeeping and I heard lots of good questions.
 Dr. Craig gives very long answers to the questions.
 One person asked why we should trust the claim that the Jewish leaders really did say that the disciples stole the body.
 Another one asked why we should take the resurrection as proof that Jesus was divine.
-Another asks about the earthquake in Matthewand whether it is intended to be historical or apocalyptic imagery.
+Another asks about the earthquake in Matthew, which Mike Licona and I doubt is intended to be historical, but is more likely to be apocalyptic imagery.
 Dr. Craig is also asked about the Jewish scholar Geza Vermes, and how many of the minimal facts he accepts.
 Another questioner asked about the ascension.

 You can see this evidence used in an actual debate, against a historian who disagrees with Dr. Craig.
 That post contains a point by point summary of the debate that I wrote while listening to it.